 When damage to the neurovascular bundles and autonomic innervations of the penis are to blame, scarring of the corpus cavernosa occurs, dramatically reducing a man’s ability to maintain an erection.
 Until recently, this condition was considered irreversible.

 However, new research has shown that autologous stem cells (i.e. stem cells harvested from a man’s own body) can be used to eradicate ED, no matter the cause.

 The Benefits of Stem Cells

-For many diseases, the number of stem cells used for treatment is important for successful treatment, which makes adipose derived stem cells particularly useful.
-For instance, for every 200 milliliters of adipose tissue obtained during liposuction, millions of stem cells can be harvested versus thousands from bone marrow.
+For many diseases, the number of stem cells used for therapy is important for the success of the therapy, which makes adipose derived stem cells particularly useful.
+For instance, for every 100 milliliters of adipose tissue obtained during liposuction, millions of stem cells can be harvested versus thousands from bone marrow.

 In addition, autologous means that stem cells are derived from within a patient’s own body.
 This means there is low risk of an adverse immune reaction.
 Adipose derived stem cells can differentiate into other types of cells, targeting the exact area of the body that requires treatment.

 Autologous adipose derived stem cells used here are derived from the stromal vascular fraction (SVF).
 The SVF contains pre-adipocyte, peri-vascular, and hematopoietic cells, among others.
 Cells are obtained under IRB-approved protocols, which can yield 10 million to 40 million stem cells.